neurodata-grants/NICE-RFI-Response/topic2.md

 accelerate computation if an algorithm allows.

 Another example of asynchronous computation is gradient descent.
-When we apply gradient descent to some optimization problems, we can update the training parameters asynchrnously and in a lock-free fashion, if the models are sparse [5] or if the updates are associative and commutative [6].
+When we apply gradient descent to some optimization problems, we can update the training parameters asynchronously and in a lock-free fashion, if the models are sparse [5] or if the updates are associative and commutative [6].
-In both case, the asynchronous update still guarantees convergence.
+In both cases, the asynchronous update still guarantees convergence [7].

+Gradient descent is a workhorse of online algorithms and deep learning networks.
+Therefore since gradient updates can be performed in parallel asynchronously, the speedups in these important learning problems will be nearly linear with the number of computational elements.

 [1] [Parallel and Distributed Computation:Numerical Methods](http://dspace.mit.edu/handle/1721.1/3719)